mik-laj/discovery-api/gen_data/release_notes_md/solutions_partners_netapp_cloud_volumes_release_notes.md

 ##  March 2020

-  * **Feature** : Cloud Volumes Service is available in the ` australia-southeast1 ` region.
+  * **Feature** : Cloud Volumes Service is available in the ` australia-southeast1 ` (Sydney, Australia) region.
 See [ Regional availability for Cloud Volumes Service ](/solutions/partners/netapp-cloud-volumes/regional-availability) .

 ##  February 2020